andrewzhang451/Personal-Portfolio/README.md

-A portfolio made with html and css.
+A portfolio made with html, javascript, and css.
 No libraries/frameworks used.